jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/sheets/spreadsheet_documentation.md

 # Spreadsheet Documentation
 This document provides a structured overview of each tab within the **[brfssx.xlsx spreadsheet](brfssx.xlsx).** Each tab is explained with its purpose, contents, and relevance to the overall analysis process.
 Together, these annotations offer transparency into the data preparation, organization, and logic behind the visual and analytical outputs presented in this project.

+**Spreadsheet conventions and units**
+* Store prevalence as numbers without a percent sign.
+5 equals 5 percent.
+* Label difference columns as Point change and compute ABS(Value_2022 - Value_2012).
+* Do not calculate YoY in the workbook.
+YoY percent change was computed in SQL for QA only.
+* Benchmarks use simple means of available years.
+Florida omits 2021 in all averages and counts.

 ## Original Tab
 This tab contains the full cleaned dataset exported from BigQuery and serves as the foundation for all downstream analysis.
 It includes annual prevalence values for four chronic health indicators—**obesity, diabetes, smoking,** and **depression**—across five selected U.S. states **(California, Texas, Florida, New York, and Pennsylvania)** from 2012 to 2022.